-- Liaise with colleagues to ensure adequate provision for SEND children is made, using the graduated response. - Monitor provision by class teachers and teaching assistants who are supporting children with special educational needs. - Oversee the records of all children with special educational needs, keeping a list of those receiving support; monitor progress and achievement of these children. - Seek advice from outside agencies and support where necessary. - Ensure that appropriate targets and interventions are in place and that they improve teaching and learning arrangements for all children and provide access to the common curriculum. - Ensure that all targets specify the support required to maximise participation in the lesson. - Ensure that parents/carers of children with SEND are involved, kept informed and consulted. - Contribute to the in-service training of staff. - Attend all relevant Continual Professional Development training and courses.
+- Liaise with colleagues to ensure adequate provision for SEND children is made, using the graduated response; PPMs written by teachers must be shared with class teaching assistants any all members of staff supporting individual children with SEND. - Monitor provision by class teachers and teaching assistants who are supporting children with special educational needs. - Oversee the records of all children with special educational needs, keeping a list of those receiving support; monitor progress and achievement of these children. - Seek advice from outside agencies and support where necessary. - Ensure that appropriate targets and interventions are in place and that they improve teaching and learning arrangements for all children and provide access to the common curriculum. - Ensure that all targets specify the support required to maximise participation in the lesson. - Ensure that parents/carers of children with SEND are involved, kept informed and consulted. - Contribute to the in-service training of staff. - Attend all relevant Continual Professional Development training and courses.